schwid/hugo-schwid/content/posts/delete-nodes-and-return-forest.md

 ### Explanation

 Let's go by BFS through nodes and check deletes.
 Keep track of roots in special array (can be map).
 Return final values.
-Do not forget to detete actual nodes.
+Do not forget to delete actual nodes.